Hiring senior talent successfully

 • Adaptation of working models

-• Customization of work content
+• Adaptation of the work content

 • Adjustment of employment relationships